nus-cs2030s/2425-s2/docs/vim/plugins.md

 ## Plugins

+We support two plugins for CS2030S.

+### Airline
-We support the [Airline plugin](https://vimawesome.com/plugin/vim-airline-superman), which provides an informative status bar in vim.
+The [Airline plugin](https://vimawesome.com/plugin/vim-airline-superman), which provides an informative status bar in vim.

+### Syntastic
+The plugin [syntastic](https://github.com/vim-syntastic/syntastic) automatically checks for syntax and style errors every time a file is saved (when you run `:w`).

+The syntastic configuration in the CS2030S `~/.vimrc` has been made to work with your PE hosts.